folio-org/stripes/doc/building-from-git-checkouts.md

-## For Stripes developers
+# For Stripes developers

 If you are working not just on Stripes _modules_ but on Stripes itself, you will want to use your own git checkouts of the various Stripes packages (`stripes-connect`, etc.) To do this, you basically have to trick NPM into pulling in these packages from your checkout instead of from the package repository.
-You do this by subverting the `@folio` scope as follows.
+You do this by subverting the `@folio` scope as described below.

+We assume here that you have the
+`stripes-core`,
+`stripes-connect`,
+`stripes-loader`
+and
+`stripes-experiments`
+git modules all checked out next to each other.

-First, remove any NPM configuration you may already have which tell where to download the production versions of these packages from:
+First, remove any NPM configuration you may already have which tells where to download the production versions of these packages from:

 	$ npm config delete @folio:registry
 	$ npm config delete @folio-sample-modules:registry

-Now pre-populate the Stripes core code's `node_modules` area with symbolic links to the code you want to work on:
+Now pre-populate the Stripes core code's `node_modules` area with symbolic links to the code you want to work on.
+Starting in the `stripes-core`
+checkout:

 	$ mkdir -p node_modules/@folio
 	$ cd node_modules/@folio
 	$ ln -s ../../../stripes-connect
 	$ cd stripes-connect
 	$ npm install
-	$ cd ../../..

-We will also need to make `stripes-loader` available in a similar way:

-	$ cd node_modules/@folio
+	$ cd ..
-	$ ln -s ../../../../stripes-loader
+	$ ln -s ../../../stripes-loader
 	$ cd stripes-loader
 	$ npm install
 	$ npm run build
-	$ cd ../../..
+	$ cd ..

 Next, we wire the trivial module into place: so that `stripes-loader` (not `stripes-core`) can see it:

-	$ cd ../../stripes-loader/node_modules
 	$ mkdir @folio-sample-modules
 	$ cd @folio-sample-modules
 	$ ln -s ../../../stripes-experiments/trivial
-	$ cd ../../../stripes-experiments/stripes-core
+	$ cd ../..

-You don't need to build the modules, as they get pulled into the Stripes UI by WebPack when it is built.
+You don't need to build the trivial modules, as it gets pulled into the Stripes UI by WebPack when it is built.
 So now you are ready to build and run the service that provides the UI:

 	$ npm install
 	$ npm run start

+## Troubleshooting (shouldn't be needed any more)

 This may fail with: